Infrastructure Monitoring Checklist: What you should monitor

 6. Cloud Resources

-As more organizations move to the cloud, monitoring cloud infrastructure is becoming a priority.
+With more organizations adopting cloud platforms, monitoring cloud resources has become a vital component of any infrastructure monitoring checklist.
 Cloud platforms such as AWS, Azure and Google Cloud offer flexible, scalable solutions, but with that flexibility comes complexity.
 Monitoring cloud resources, including CPU, memory and disk usage, ensures that your cloud infrastructure is optimized for performance and cost.

 In cloud environments, scaling can be dynamic.
 Monitoring how resources scale, whether horizontally by adding more instances or vertically by increasing instance sizes, helps you avoid resource shortages or excessive costs.
 It’s also important to ensure that your cloud provider is meeting its Service Level Agreements (SLAs), especially for mission-critical applications.